5T33Z0/Clover-Crate/ACPI/README.md

 ## Halt Enabler

+This patch fixes shutdown/sleep issues caused by incorrectly initialized chipsets on UEFI boot.
+Symptoms: the system doesn't enter sleep state (the screen turns off, but the fans don't).

-This patch is for fixing shutdown/sleep problems during UEFI boot.
-The fix is injected before calling `boot.efi`, clearing `SLP_SMI_EN` before the start of macOS.
+The fix is injected before calling `boot.efi`, clearing `SLP_SMI_EN` before booting macOS.
 Nevertheless, it is quite safe, at least on Intel systems.

 **OpenCore** equivalent: `ACPI/Quirks/FadtEnableReset`.